yacoob/gcu/README.md

 ## TODO

-* automatic hiding of the address bar on mobile?
 * rewrite the generator in rust
+* new layout to get rid of bootstrap dep
 * better caching headers
-* jenkins deployment
+* push-on-green deployment
-* new layout to get rid of bootstrap dep